wonkeythemonkey/janodev-astro/src/content/blog/nebula-favorite-channels-march-2024.md

 ---
 title: Nebula — My favorite channels as of March 2024
-description: The video streaming site Nebula has a lot of great channels.
+description: The video streaming site Nebula has so many channels, it's hard to know where to begin.
 Here are some of my favorites.
 pubDatetime: 2024-03-19T00:58:37.893Z
 modDatetime: 2024-03-19T00:58:39.107Z
 tags: